jean-pierreBoth/annembed/README.md

 ## *The crate is in a preliminary state*

-Currently only the approximated SVD and a first version of the embedding (with possible hierarchical inittialization) are implemented.
+Currently only the approximated SVD and a first version of the embedding (with possible hierarchical inittialization) and dimension estimation are implemented.
 But the mnist examples shows how to run the embedding, even in this (preliminary) state.

 ## Building

- The crate provides 3 features to choose between openblas-static, intel-mkl-static and openblas-system.
+ The crate provides 3 features to choose between openblas-static, intel-mkl-static.
-So **--features "openblas-static"** , **--features "openblas-static"** or **--features "openblas-system"** must be passed to cargo to compile.
+So **--features "openblas-static"** , **--features "intel-mkl-static"** must be passed to cargo to compile.
 Alternatively define the default in Cargo.toml.
 ## Results

 These are preliminary results.